 Leadership development is an important topic for the church today.
 It’s also a huge subject.
 And by no means is it something I have figured out.
 However, I’d like to share 3 ideas that have helped me begin to develop healthy leaders in my church family.

-In full transparency, these are not original ideas.
+Full transparency, these are not original ideas.
 Rather, they are a synthesizing of scriptures, strategies, and experiences that have proved fruitful at my church.
-They may help you too.
+So, maybe, they will help you too.

 In the Scriptures, one place I see this happening is Acts 6:1-7.
-At the time, the church was growing, but needs were being neglected.
+At the time, the church is growing, but needs are being neglected.
 And the obvious solution was developing more leaders!
 Why do I say that?
 Consider the following two things:

-- The twelve (leaders) were initially considered as part of the solution but said they couldn’t do it (v.
+- The twelve (who were leaders) were initially considered as part of solution but said they couldn’t do it (v.
 2).

 - The seven men chosen for the solution were not ordinary dudes.

 “Therefore brothers, pick out from among you seven men of good repute, full of the Spirit and of wisdom, whom we will appoint to this duty.”
 Acts 6:3 ESV

 While everyone should strive for these qualities, it’s clear the twelve were looking for a certain kind of person.
 They were looking for leaders.

 And the men they selected were super-gifted.
 Guys who could’ve easily said, “Wait, why do you twelve get to do fun stuff (pray and preach – v.
 4) while we do the dirty work?
 We’re just as gifted as you!
 We’re not cleaning tables!”